-"The Earth is a Common Treasure for All."
+"The Earth is a Common Treasury for All."
 Gerrard Winstanley and the Fight to Save Common Lands in England

 Gerrard Winstanley and the Fight to Save Common Lands in England